f10ki/omnifood/README.md

 This is my first website.
-I'm using HTML and CSS only, without JavaScript.
-An I'm tried to use GIT at first time.
+I only used HTML and CSS, no  JavaScript.
+Responsive design with media queries.
+And I have tried using GIT for the first time.

-I'm studing HTML and CSS course on Udemy: Build Responsive Real-World Websites with HTML and CSS.
+I'm studying the HTML and CSS course on Udemy.com: Build Responsive Real-World Websites with HTML and CSS.
 Course created by Jonas Schmedtmann.